zslwyuan/Light-HLS/README.md

 ### 2. Front-End Passes for FPGA-Oriented Optimizations and Transformation

 In this part, Light-HLS will transform the IR code according to the FPGA characteristics for optimization.

+(1) GEPLowering: GEP is an operation in LLVM to get the element pointer for the accesses to arrays.
+An array could have multiple dimensions and GEP helps to map the accesses to array to the exact memory address.
+However, the on-chip memory of FPGA are mainly BRAMs, which are actually "single-dimension".
+In order to ensure that the instructions can get data from BRAMs, Light-HLS lowers the GEP to those exact operations of address calculation.
+For example, for the access B\[i\]\[j\] to the array B\[70\]\[20\], Light-HLS will [transform the GEP operation into the multiplication and addition](https://github.com/zslwyuan/Light-HLS/tree/master/Implementations/HI_SeparateConstOffsetFromGEP), e.g. i*20+j.

 ### Further development